krullmizter/dog-breed-id-fastai/README.md

 My training was computed locally on an RTX-3070 GPU.

-The main libraries I used (specified versions are not required):
+The main software and libraries I used (specified versions are not required):
 * Anaconda (1.11.1)
     * Conda (23.3.1)
 * Python (3.10.9)